TomatorCZ/master-thesis/Notes/Proposals/Type-inference-of-ref_out-params-in-lambdas.md

-# Type Inference of ref/out params in lambdas
+# Type inference of ref/out params in lambdas

 ## Summary